MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 the Ordering of Events in a Distributed System".
 A SIP may be trivially defined by a straight-line synchronous program, but is also satisfied by a system with multiple concurrent activites which are scheduled by a single-threaded [Scheduler](#scheduler).

+#### **Streaming**
+Something that is produce or consumed incrementally.
+A streaming network protocol might deliver a sequence of items incrementally over time.
+A streaming serialization might allow deserialization by reading the bytes from a file incrementally starting at the top to the bottom.
+A _key characteristic_ of streaming is that **the whole sequence never needs to be present in memory at the same time**.
+Instead a smaller, fixed, sliding window of items (maybe even a single item) are made available at any given time before the streaming sequence is _moved forward_ to make room for the next window of items.
+Streaming sequences usually only move in a single (forward) direction, but some streaming sequences can be restarted and read multiple times.

 #### **TOCTOU**
 Time of Check, Time of Use.
 Refers to issues that arise when an invariant is checked (say, a member variable has a